Night & Day Magazine’s Take Out & Dine Out Guide is out now

 CLICK TO VIEW THIS WEEK’S TAKE OUT & DINE OUT GUIDE

+The Summer of 2020 is one that will not be forgotten!
+Why not add a little summer fun to your memory bank with one of the activities included in our feature this week, “Summer activities still shining this year.”
+Whether by land or by sea, there’s plenty of fun still to be had this summer and our list of options that are local and safe can help you decide where to begin.

-Take out, delivery and outdoor dining options are plentiful in Monmouth and Ocean counties and many locations are now offering live music while you dine.
+Take out, delivery and outdoor dining options are still plentiful in Monmouth and Ocean counties.
 Visit your favorite spot — or find a new favorite — now to enjoy good eats, live music and to get out of the house safely.

 In order to help you take advantage of the current dining options, we’ve included all the details we can find on area restaurants and their take out, delivery and outdoor dining options.
 We’ve used various resources to compile information on take out, delivery and outdoor dining.